 BECOME AN AMNESTY MEMBER TODAYJOIN NOW

-Tell the Cameroon government to stop torturing in the name of security
+Tell Cameroon to stop torturing in the name of security

 Sign the petition

-Tell the Cameroon government to stop torturing in the name of securityAct now
+Tell Cameroon to stop torturing in the name of securityAct now

 Over the last five years, Amnesty has reported torture in at least three quarters of the world - 141 countries.